Kong/docs.konghq.com/app/docs/enterprise/0.31-x/installation/docker.md

         docker tag 92aa781a99db kong-ee

-5. Generally, we'll be following the instructions here: https://getkong.org/install/docker/ with some slight (but important) differences
+5. Generally, we'll be following the instructions [here](/install/docker/) with some slight (but important) differences

 6. For convenience, the commands will look something like this (PostgreSQL 9.5 is required):